Karan886/WAVFile-Reader/README.md

 <li>Source code can be found in WAVFileReader > src</li>
 <li>This program was developed using Java programming language and compiled with Eclipse IDE</li>
 <li>Java UI Library: Using <b>Swing</b> and <b>JFrame</b> to create window panels/frames/drawing graphics elements</li>
+<li>Note: the audio track is assumed to have less than 65536 samples</li>
 </ol>

 <h2>Program Structure:</h2>